 All back-end code resides in the following directories:

-The vast majority of your application-specific code goes in this directory tree.
+src/main/backendThe vast majority of your application-specific code goes in this directory tree.

-All files in this directory tree (except KissInit.groovy
+All files in this directory tree (except KissInit.groovy and application.ini) are hot-loaded.

 This directory contains the following:

-This is where all of your web services will be located.
+servicesThis is where all of your web services will be located.
 You can structure sub-directories to it as needed.

-Web services can call any core Kiss code, jar files, or precompiled
+Web services can call any core Kiss code, jar files, or precompiled code directly.

-However, although web services can call other hot-loaded files located in the backend
+However, although web services can call other hot-loaded files located in the backend tree,

 a special syntax is required.
-There is an example of this in services/MyGroovyService.groovy
+There is an example of this in services/MyGroovyService.groovy.

 Unlike other coding philosophies that prefer thin web services that call core code, Kiss strongly prefers thick web services that contain the bulk of your application code.
 This maximizes the use and value of the hot-load facility.

-This directory contains code that is not web services but common
+scriptsThis directory contains code that is not web services but common

 application code that is to be hot-loaded.
 However, there is a big